r-grandorder/tri-hermes/en/pages/Remnants/agartha.md

 Simple or not, whoever forges this contract is going to be magically linked to this creature.
 None of us really has any idea what that could do.

 **Columbus:**
-If something happened to Master, all you Servants contracted to {(M) him /(F) her} would be gone too.
+If something happened to Master, all you Servants contracted to [♂ him /♀ her] would be gone too.
 But I'm just a Rogue Servant.

 **Columbus:**
 This way, if anything happens, it'll affect me, and me alone.